 Acutely torn or ruptured tendons usually, but not all the time, require surgery to repair.
 Chronic tears can be treated with therapy or injections, but they also can need surgery.
 Like fractures, it depends on the severity and location of the tear or rupture as to whether I will have to take the patient into the OR.
 Partial tears can take 12 weeks to heal while surgically repaired tendons can take up to a year to heal.
 Recovery is long and slow, with bracing or splinting required to provide additional support as the tendon heals.
 Physical Therapy will play a major role in the healing process as well.

-Call (757) 596-1900 to schedule an appointment with Dr. Stewart.
+Call (757) 596-1900 to schedule an appointment with an OSC physician.
 Visit our Contact Us page for information on office hours.
 Our office is located in Newport News, VA.
 We are 40 minutes from Virginia Beach and an hour from Richmond, VA.